How do I receive the forms for Student Housing?

 Can students stay in their rooms during breaks?

-Residence halls are closed during the academic year only during the winter break but remain open during other university holidays.
-This means that all students living in residence halls must leave for the winter break by 8:00 PM on the last day of the fall semester and will not be allowed to return until the weekend before the start of the spring semester.
-If your son or daughter needs to stay beyond the 8:00 PM deadline, arrangements need to be made with the Resident Director of his/her building.
+Residence halls are closed during the winter break but remain open during other university holidays.
+This means that all students living in residence halls must leave for the winter break within twenty-four(24) hours of completing their last final exam or by 5:00 PM (whichever comes first) on the last day of the fall semester and will not be allowed to return until the weekend before the start of the spring semester.
+If your student needs to stay beyond the 5:00 PM deadline, arrangements need to be made with the Resident Director of his/her building.
 All apartments remain open during all university holidays.